Q&A with Jason Vella, VP of Engineering @ LawVu

 Jason gave some insight into LawVu's "Live your life" work policy, which enables people to fit their work into their own unique way of living and not the other way around.
-His perspective is that if you can't trust your employees you have hired the wrong people.
+His perspective is that if you can't trust your employees, you have hired the wrong people.

-He also shared what they are doing to help engineers navigate their own career, which he describes as a career "jungle-gym" as opposed to a career path, given the need to dip your toes and try things out.
+He also shared what they are doing to help engineers navigate their own careers, which he describes as a career "jungle-gym" as opposed to a career path, given the need to dip your toes and try things out.

 Finally, we touched on the high-growth phase LawVu is currently going through as they look to double in size again this year, as well as what that translates to in terms of getting their product ready for the oncoming wave of customers.

 About the Speaker

 Jason Vella is the VP of Engineering at LawVu

 Transcription of the Q&A with Jason

 “...there's this pimply-faced teenager in the middle that we all go through when we have the body of an adult, but the brain of a child...”